xiaolichen0/CircularSTAR3D/README.md

 Go to the CircularSTAR3D home directory and execute "java -cp CircularSTAR3D.jar Preprocess [PDB ID] [Chain ID]".

 Notice: Make sure the fold "tools" and file "CircularSTAR3D.jar" in the same directory.
+If you see "Exception in thread "main" java.lang.UnsupportedClassVersionError", try to delete the files in class/ folder and run "ant jar".

 ### Structural Alignment
 Go to the CircularSTAR3D home directory and execute